Depression Counselling in London and Online

 Does Depression Counselling Work?
 How?

 Yes, depression counselling does work.
 Systematic reviews provided a large amount of evidence that psychological therapies, including CBT and counselling are very effective for depression.
-The elective treatment for low mood are talking therapies, such as psychotherapy and counselling (there are many types of therapy approaches), and sometimes antidepressant medications (which should always be discussed with your medical doctor for benefits and side effects).
+The elective treatment for low mood are talking therapies, such as psychotherapy and counselling (there are many types of therapy approaches, read more about How do Counselling, Psychotherapy and CBT Therapy work ), and sometimes antidepressant medications (which should always be discussed with your medical doctor for benefits and side effects).
 Low mood therapy can involve working together with your therapist (often a psychologist) to understand what unique factors have contributed to its development.

 When Should I Get Counselling for Depression?